 A Purchase Order is a contract between the University and a vendor for the rendering of goods or services.
 It is the official document used to procure goods and services.
 Using a Purchase Order to initiate purchases provides the means to ensure that transactions are covered by a proper contract with terms and conditions, ensures appropriate approvals have been obtained, and budgetary control.
 A properly completed Purchase Order, which can only be issued by the Purchasing department, is a legally binding contract mechanism and should be treated accordingly.

-All purchases for the rendering of a good or service regardless of amount must have a purchase order which can be requested from the Purchasing Department prior to the purchase of goods (credit card purchases excepted).
+All purchases for the rendering of a good or service regardless of amount should have a purchase order which can be requested from the Purchasing Department prior to the purchase of goods (credit card purchases excepted).
 These are requested via a requisition form that must be filled out and approved by an authorized person on the account that is being charged for the purchase.
 ALL GOODS AND SERVICES PURCHASED ON BEHALF OF DREW UNIVERSITY MUST BE DELIVERED TO A DREW UNIVERSITY ADDRESS.
 NO MATERIALS MAY BE SENT OR DELIVERED TO AN EMPLOYEE’S HOME ADDRESS UNDER ANY CIRCUMSTANCES.

 A purchase requisition is a request for the purchase of goods and services and MUST be submitted prior to any commitment being made to a vendor to render such goods and services.
 Only upon fully approval of the purchase requisition and issuance of a purchase order is the purchase authorized.